belivan/belivan.github.io/index.md

 </div>
 <div class="unit golden-large">
 <div class="lead lead-about">
 Hello, my name is Anton!
-I am a mechanical engineering at Carnegie Mellon University (CMU).
+I am a mechanical engineering at <a href="https://www.cmu.edu/">Carnegie Mellon University (CMU)</a>.
 I am from Minsk, Belarus, and have grown up in Pittsburgh, PA.
 I am a graduate student with broad interests and a diverse skill set.
 I have an interest in various subjects ranging from robotics to energy.
 I am pursuing a master’s degree with a focus on control systems and robotics.
 Aside from my deep technical passion, I have been intrigued by entrepreneurship, innovation and product management.
 I aspire to one day work in the automotive or aerospace sector to develop next-generation transportation for a cleaner and safer world.

 In May 2024, I will be graduating with a M.S. in Mechanical Engineering from CMU.
 I plan to explore and currently taking coursework on topics including Modern Control Theory, AI/ML, and Computer Vision.